heratyian/software-development-lessons/interviewing/index.md

 # Focus on what you can control 🙌
 * Keep your resume updated and tailored to the job https://cv-boost.com
-* Work on coding problems at https://leetcode.com
+* Work on coding problems at https://leetcode.com and https://exercism.org/
 * Practice interviewing https://shadowing.ai/
 * Keep building your portfolio and sharing it with your network, most job opportunities are never even posted and come from your network